Q. Who owns Resurrection Sanctuary and how did it get its name?

 We both came to faith in childhood; Rebecca grew up in a pastor’s family and jokes that she never expected to go from “poor church mouse” to church owner.

 A. Resurrection Sanctuary is the name we choose to call the church building; however, it does not refer to a body of Christian believers.
 It is a place, not a family.

 Q. What denomination do you represent?

 A. We don’t represent any denomination although, over the years, we have belonged to several different ones, ranging from General Conference Baptist to Orthodox Presbyterian.
-We have also been part of independent, nondenominational churches, spent a few years in a small house fellowship, and are currently exploring Anglicanism.
+We have also been part of independent, nondenominational churches, and spent a few years in a small house fellowship.
+From there, Rebecca was confirmed in the Anglican Church, spending three years immersed deeper and deeper into the historical church, until finally making her home in the Byzantine Catholic Church.
 In other words, we have been all over the map!
 Most importantly, we consider ourselves members of the Body of Christ, and we pray for the unity of that Body.